dreamitapp/guidelines/README.md

 ## DREAM IT
-Dream It is the coolest app on earth
+Dream It is the best app existing on earth